 Over the next several weeks, we are asking you to gather books from your shelves and encourage friends and relatives to do the same.
 Prisons are looking for material that is of interest to men or gender neutral only as there are very few women prisoners and the one local women’s facility is currently not taking material.

 Specific guidelines must be followed: All books must be softcover and free of staples.
 The prison libraries also welcome magazines without staples in the bindings.
 If you wish to pack book donations in boxes, please use liquor store sized boxes or bags.

 All the donated material will be scanned electronically, and all markings related to previous owners are removed before the books are released to the inmates.

-Please bring your donations on July 26 and August 13 between 10 am and 12 pm.
+Please bring your donations on August 13 between 10 am and 12 pm.
 Leave your donations on the flatbed cart that will be stationed outside the Stewart East Hall entrance of the church building.
 Volunteers will monitor for and take in donations so drop-offs can be made rain or shine.

 Islington volunteers will sort the donations and deliver the books to Wilma in August.

 Thank you for continuing this great work by supporting the Books to Prisoners initiative.

 List of Requested Softcover Material